mathiasfls/stabile/skills/schedule_investigativeskills_2014.md

 **In class** Choose an agency that you might have as a beat, find a public record and begin writing a proper FOI or public records request.

-Finish this assignment and submit the public records request by **Sunday, Oct 5 by 11pm**
+Finish this assignment and submit the public records request by **Sunday, Oct 5 by 11:55pm**

 ### Class #4 (October 8): Project and enterprise reporting
 **Topics** From idea to records / Strategies in public records requests / Following the paper trail

 **Read *before* class**:
-This week, instead of writing your reflections on one of the stories, compare the types of documentation used in each of these examples.
-Give specifics.
-(Still only a few paragraphs)
+While reading these pieces, keep an eye on the kinds of proof used.
+What are the advantages and disadvantages of each?
+We'll discuss, but you don't have to write anything.

 - Chapter 13 (XIII) of [10 Days in the Madhouse](http://dlib.nyu.edu/undercover/sites/dlib.nyu.edu.undercover/files/documents/uploads/editors/Ten_Days_In_A_Madhouse_0.pdf),_ by Nellie Blye, 1887.
 - "[At State Run Homes, Abuse and Impunity](http://www.nytimes.com/2011/03/13/nyregion/13homes.html)," by Danny Hakim, The New York Times, March 2011